@tokenring-ai/chrome

 async searchWeb(query: string, options?: WebSearchProviderOptions, agent?: Agent): Promise<WebSearchResult>

 Performs Google web search via Puppeteer browser.
 Returns organic search results with title, link, and snippet in order of appearance.
 Supports countryCode parameter.
 Uses [data-ved] h3 selectors for results and [data-sncf] for snippets.
-Browser launched and disconnected per request.
+Browser is disconnected after each request.
 Requires agent parameter.

 async searchNews(query: string, options?: WebSearchProviderOptions, agent?: Agent): Promise<NewsSearchResult>

 Performs Google News search via Puppeteer browser.
 Returns array of news articles with metadata.
 Parses article containers using [data-news-doc-id] attribute.
 Extracts title, snippet, source, and date from page elements using data attributes.
-Browser launched and disconnected per request.
+Browser is disconnected after each request.
 Requires agent parameter.

 async fetchPage(url: string, options?: WebPageOptions, agent?: Agent): Promise<WebPageResult>

 Scrapes web page content using Puppeteer browser.
 Converts HTML to Markdown using TurndownService.
 Supports rendered and non-rendered fetching via render option - true waits for networkidle0, false waits for domcontentloaded.
-Browser launched and disconnected per request.
+Browser is disconnected after each request.
 Requires agent parameter.

 Services